conradwt/kural-for-the-day/INDIVIDUAL-PROJECT.md

 9. for each user-story in user-stories

-   a) move the user-story into 'in progress' on Github Project
+   a) move the user-story into `in progress` on Github Project

    b) create a feature branch for the user story